 Your Guide to a Baby Registry with a Complete Baby Checklist

 This is perfect for learning the top 10 items every mom must have on their baby registry and the answers to how much each of these baby gadgets are really worth.
 Ultimately, baby registries are what YOU make of them.
 You can add clothes, shoes, and toys but none of those will actually help you care for the baby.
 (I guess clothes are needed unless you’re a nudist, which we all are when we come out.)
 But if you want to know the best items to add to your baby registry so you can have the best baby shower ever, then check out the list below.
 Also, babylist registry is an easy website to use to create your unique and very best baby registry.
+If you want to hear more tips on baby registry must have items listen to Pregnancy Pukeology Podcast Episode 26: Baby Registry Checklist.

 Must-have items for every baby registry: